 The Statement of Net Assets presents the financial position of EIP at the end of the fiscal year and requires classification of assets and liabilities into current and noncurrent categories.
 The difference between total assets and total liabilities is reflected in the net assets section, which displays unrestricted net assets.
 Net assets are one indicator of the current financial condition of EIP, while the change in net assets is an indicator of whether the overall financial condition has improved or worsened during the year.
-Premium increases in recent plan years along with significant plan changes in 2004, and continuing management actions such as disease prevention programs and improved Medicare Coordination of Benefits (COB) have greatly increased the net asset balance of recent fiscal years.
+The negative change in net assets is primarily the result of transferring \$248,726,292 in Plan reserves to the newly established South Carolina Retiree Health Insurance Trust Fund (Trust) effective May 1, 2008.
+In accordance with the provisions of the Trust, excess Plan reserves above 140% of (incurred but not reported) claims as of December 31 each year will be transferred to the Trust the following January.
+Taking this transfer into account, operating income for the Plan was positive and can be attributed to reduced trend resulting from significant Plan changes implemented in 2004, continued management actions addressing employee wellness and disease management and identifying and implementing other opportunities to positively impact claims costs, as well as, modest employer premium contributions in recent years.

-The Statement of Revenues, Expenses, and Changes in Net Assets present revenues and expenses as operating and are detailed by classification.
+The Statement of Revenue, Expenses, and Changes in Net Assets present revenues and expenses as operating and are detailed by classification.